Sjouwer/pick-block-pro/README.md

 This mod is an advanced version of this and adds a lot of extra features (see below)

 **Important:**
-This mod does not alter the default pick block, instead it adds a new one.
-Make sure to set the keybindings in the settings to be able to use this mod.
+This mod replaces the default Pick Block, however the ID and Tool picker use their own keybindings.

 ## **Features**
 Everything below is configurable in the config settings using the config file or Mod Menu